Asiatique the Riverfront has been on my list of places to visit now for a while and unlike many places in Bangkok it is relatively easy to get to.

 The boat set off and and by now it was already dark.

-The hotels on the river bank were all lit up and looked very inviting.
+The hotels along the river bank were all lit up and looked very inviting.

 We passed Lebua, the Chatrium and the Montien hotels on the way and in the distance we could see the large Ferris wheel and the lights of our destination.